New & Used BMW 4-Series: In Depth

 GET A FREE PRICE QUOTE

-The BMW 4-Series takes the place of the 3-Series coupe, convertible, and track-focused M3 for the 2014 model year.
-The two-door sibling models will keep the previous body style until the 2014 4-Series arrives, whereas the 2012-13 3-Series will have evolved into a new generation and a new platform with new drivetrain choices.
+The BMW 4-Series takes the place of the 3-Series coupe, convertible, and track-ready M3 for the 2014 model year.
+The two-door sibling models will retain the previous body style until the 2014 4-Series arrives, whereas the 2012-13 3-Series will have turned into a new generation and a new platform with new drivetrain options.

 See our preview of the 2014 BMW 4-Series for the latest model details.

 The 4-Series becomes its own model line for the new model year, though it still draws its design and heritage from the 3-Series family that has been in production for decades--and even traces its roots back to the famed 2002.
 Given its 3-Series basis, the BMW 4-Series will compete most closely with the Mercedes-Benz C Class Coupe, Audi A5, and other mid-sized luxury two-doors.

 The new 2014 BMW 4-Series lineup will consist of two-door versions of the latest 'F31' 3-Series—so we already know plenty about it, as this generation (in sedan form) has been on sale since the 2012 model year (and early in calendar-year 2013).
 Look for the new 4-Series models to be longer, wider, and lower than the 3-Series models they replace.
 Sculpted front fenders and far more aggressive styling treatments for the front and rear should give this model more of a high-performance look, while the smoothly arched roofline of the Coupe should match up well with a taller greenhouse.